 CBD in CPG

 One area where cannabis is becoming increasingly popular, and often lucrative, is within the CPG industry—with big brands getting in on the action.
-Anheuser-Busch InBev and Canadian cannabis producer Tilray Inc have partnered to create Fluent Beverages, which just launched its first non-alcohol CBD-infused tea drink.
-Earlier this year, mattress company Casper embraced the CBD trend, creating its own brand of gummies infused with CBD and meletonin to promote sleep.
-And you can now find CBD products in stores like Walgreens, Ulta Beauty, and even Urban Outfitters.
+Constellation Brands, the beer, wine, and spirits producer, has a nearly 40% stake in the Canopy Growth Corporation, which just started distributing their CBD-infused sparkling water, Quatreau, to U.S. retailers.
+Even Marth Stewart is on the action, with Martha Stewart CBD launching a retail partnership with The Vitamin Shoppe.
+And you can now find CBD products in stores like Kroger Walgreens, Ulta Beauty, and even Urban Outfitters.

 CBD is the concentrated liquid extract of a hemp or marijuana plant, and does not contain THC—meaning it doesn’t produce the high, or psychoactive effects, of THC.
+It is also legal in all 50 U.S. states.
 Because CBD oil is said to help reduce swelling, pain and inflammation, and can help with stress and anxiety, it’s often looked to as a healing ingredient, which is why it’s becoming so popular among health and wellness brands.

 Effects at the shelf

 What do we mean by being prepared?
 Think about the logistics of introducing products like this to shoppers.
 What message does the product convey to customers?
-What will the nutrition information or ingredients look like, and how prominent will they be displayed?
 What category will these products live in?
+In such a highly-regulated category, understanding packaging logistics and how to properly and effectively display nutritional information and ingredients will be essential.
 Like the explosion of organic and natural foods and products in recent years, the same trend could happen with cannabis and CBD oil products, and it’s important to understand how those items will look and resonate on the shelf.